 Steps to thaw a frozen pipe

-- If you have a history of frozen pipes, or your water is currently frozen, turn on a tap in the basement, preferably the cold water faucet in the laundry room.
+- Turn on a tap in the basement, preferably the cold water faucet in the laundry room.

 - Use a blow dryer, electric blanket or heating pad to warm the suspected frozen pipe for one or two hours.
 Check blow dryer regularly to ensure it does not overheat.